Tribals, Dikus and The Vision of a Golden Age history class 8 : Cbse board Class 8 History Chapter 4 : ncert solutions for class 8

 What worried British officials most was the political aim of the Birsa movement, for it wanted to drive out missionaries, moneylenders, Hindu landlords, and the government and set up a Munda Raj with Birsa at its head.
 The movement identified all these forces as the cause of the misery the Mundas were suffering.

 As the movement spread the British officials decided to act.
-They arrested Birsa in 1895, convicted him on charges of rioting and jailed him for two years.
+They arrested Birsa in 1895, convicted him on charges of rioting, and jailed him for two years.

 When Birsa was released in 1897 he began touring the villages to gather support.
 He used traditional symbols and language to rouse people, urging them to destroy "Ravana" (dikus and the Europeans) and establish a kingdom under his leadership.
 Birsa's followers began targeting the symbols of diku and European power.
-They attacked police stations and churches, and raided the property of moneylenders and zamindars.
+They attacked police stations and churches and raided the property of moneylenders and zamindars.
 They raised the white flag as a symbol of Birsa Raj.

 Post a Comment